auraml/EditRoom/README.md

 ### Running Inference

-This guide shows how to use the `infer.py` script for interactive 3D scene editing.
+This guide shows how to use the `infer.py` script for interactive 3D scene editing. `infer.py` can be run directly after `weights_download.py` and edit pair creation by `edit_data_generator`

 #### Script Arguments